Anti-symplectic involution and Floer cohomology: -relative spin structure and orientation

 This loop represents the nontrivial homotopy class in $\pi_1(SO(3)) \cong \Z_2$.
 This proves that the involution $\tau^*: \text{Spin}(\C P^{4n+1},\R P^{4n+1}) \to \text{Spin}(\C P^{4n+1},\R P^{4n+1})$ is non-trivial.
 Since $\text{Spin}(\C P^{4n+1},\R P^{4n+1}) \cong \Z_2$, the proof of Proposition \ref{Proposition44.19} is complete. \end{proof}

-Using the results in this section, we calculate Floer cohomology of $\R P^{2n+1}$ over $\Lambda_{0,nov}^{\Z}$ (see (\ref{eq:nov0}) for the definition of $\Lambda_{0,nov}^{\Z}$) in Subsection \ref{subsec:Appl2}, which provides an example such as Floer cohomology is {\it not} isomorphic to the ordinary cohomology.
+Using the results in this section, we calculate Floer cohomology of $\R P^{2n+1}$ over $\Lambda_{0,{\rm nov}}^{\Z}$ (see (\ref{eq:nov0}) for the definition of $\Lambda_{0,{\rm nov}}^{\Z}$) in Subsection \ref{subsec:Appl2}, which provides an example of Floer cohomology that is {\it not} isomorphic to the ordinary cohomology.